ChristinaWright05/Fall-2024-Group-2/README.md

 Additional data exploration can be done in our self-service dashboards, published to Tableau public:
 1. Severity of Alerts by Subway Line: https://public.tableau.com/app/profile/ryan.kantor/viz/AnalysisbySubwayLine/Dashboard1

 2. Frequency of Alerts & Location Analysis: https://public.tableau.com/app/profile/angelo.nicolosi/viz/LocationTimeAnalysis/Dashboard1
+Understanding patterns in service alerts is essential for identifying areas of improvement in transit operations.
+These visualizations provide valuable insights into when, where, and why alerts occur, enabling transit authorities to prioritize resources effectively.
+By examining the frequency of alerts across different times of the day, locations, and causes, we can see trends that impact reliability and overall passenger experience.

+These visualizations focus on the distribution of alerts by time of day, location, and primary causes.
+The bar chart highlights that alert frequency peaks during commuting hours, with the highest counts observed between 7–9 AM and 4–6 PM, suggesting a strong correlation with rush hour traffic.
+The treemap identifies the most affected locations, with delays most frequently reported on the Newburyport/Rockport, Fitchburg, and Framingham/Worcester lines.
+Lastly, the table categorizes the major causes of alerts, showing that "Unknown Causes" and "Technical Problems" dominate delays, while "Construction" significantly impacts detours.
+This analysis helps to highlight the importance of addressing infrastructure and operational challenges to improve service reliability during peak hours and on critical transit lines.

 3. Relationships Between Ridership & Alerts: https://public.tableau.com/app/profile/christina.wright4148/viz/MBTARidershipAlertsTableau/RidershipAlertsSeverity?publish=yes

 4. Service Alerts and Causes Analysis : https://public.tableau.com/app/profile/brian.sok2425/viz/ServiceAlertsandCauses/ServiceAlertsDash#1